Are you also worried that a cookie banner will prevent you from getting data?

 Now you are probably wondering how Consent Mode can help you?

-I will tell you that!
+I’ll tell you that!
 In an easy-to-read format.
-Here’s all you need to know about cookies and Google Consent Mode.
+Here’s all you need to know about analytics cookies and Google Consent Mode.

-Google recently released a new feature that allows you to get data from those users who say no to your cookies.
+To address these challenges, Google introduced Consent Mode, a feature that allows websites to adjust their behavior based on the user’s analytics cookies consent status.
+In short, it allows you to get data from those users who say no to your cookies.

-This new feature is called Consent Mode and is part of Google’s services that work with Google Analytics and Google Ads.
+Consent Mode, now its version 2, is part of Google’s services that work with Google Analytics and Google Ads.

 Although readers may flock to your website and read the post, the reason you get unreliable data for Google Analytics may be that some of those readers say no to cookies.